zefchain/serde-reflection/README.md

 This project was initially motivated by the need for canonical serialization and cryptographic hashing in the [Diem](https://github.com/diem/diem) project (formerly known as "Libra").
 In this context, [`serde-name`](serde-name) has been used to provide predictable cryptographic seeds for Rust containers.

+## Limitations

+This project is built on top of the Rust serialization library [Serde](https://serde.rs/).
+The data model of `Serde` allows for type constructions that can be difficult to implement in other languages (e.g. using complex types as keys in a map).
+Currently, the requirements for a language to be officially supported by [`serde-generate`](serde-generate) are not specified and only based on the standard tests in this repo.
+To guarantee cross-language interoperability, make sure to test code-generation often on your schemas.

 ## Related projects

 ### Schemars